 Holiday Decorator

 For some families, putting up and taking down holiday decorations feels like a bothersome chore they don't have time for.
 That's where you come in.
-Whether it's Christmas, Halloween or Easter offer to decorate the inside and/or outside of busy families' homes for a small fee.
+Whether it's Christmas, Halloween, or Easter, offer to decorate the inside and/or outside of busy families' homes for a small fee.
 Look for older neighbors or working parents with kids as your first clients.
 Use their decorations and take care of the hard parts, leaving them some simple decorating to do if desired.

 Baker

-If you are great at baking and decorating cakes or cupcakes you might be able to turn it into a lucrative side job.
+If you are great at baking and decorating cakes or cupcakes, you might be able to turn it into a lucrative side job.
 Offer to make kids' birthday cakes or desserts for other casual events.
 Start by making a couple for friends for free.
 Take pictures of your finished product and get your friends to give you reviews on social media.
 If you're successful, you could even open a booth with fresh baked goods at your local farmers market.

 Package Porter

 You've probably seen those December news stories where thieves are stealing packages off other people's porches, especially near Christmas.
 Help your neighbors keep their gifts safe by offering to move their packages out of sight.
-Since you'll likely be home from school a couple hours before most working adults, you could either put the packages in their house for them or move them to a back porch or garage, so they're out of view from thieves.
+Since you'll likely be home from school a couple of hours before most working adults, you could either put the packages in their house for them or move them to a back porch or garage so they're out of view from thieves.

 Get a Job!